-Ideally, ray-tracing should be general enough to accurately reconstruct the past light-cone of an observer and produce a wide range of cosmological observables.
-This approach has been gaining more and more attention recently \citep{reverdy2014propagation,borzyszkowski2017liger, breton2019imprints,adamek2019bias,lepori2020weak,breton2020theoretical} as it allows for an in-depth study of subtle effects which are currently neglected but could play an important role in future surveys.
-As evidence of this, \cite{breton2019imprints} have for the first time used ray-tracing to find the null geodesic connecting an observer to various sources, in order to estimate the impact of relativistic effects on the clustering of haloes.
-They found that the dipole of the correlation function could be used to probe their gravitational potential in next-generation surveys \citep{saga2021detectability} and therefore test the nature of gravity \citep{bonvin2018testing}.
+Ideally, ray tracing should be general enough to accurately reconstruct the past light cone of an observer and produce a wide range of cosmological observables.
+This approach has been gaining more and more attention recently \citep{reverdy2014propagation,borzyszkowski2017liger, breton2019imprints,adamek2019bias,lepori2020weak,breton2021theoretical} as it allows for an in-depth study of subtle effects which are currently neglected but could play an important role in future surveys.
+As evidence of this, \cite{breton2019imprints} used ray tracing to find the null geodesic connecting an observer to various sources for the first time in order to estimate the impact of relativistic effects on the clustering of haloes.
+These authors found that the dipole of the correlation function could be used to probe their gravitational potential in next-generation surveys \citep{saga2022detectability} and therefore test the nature of gravity \citep{bonvin2018testing,saga2021cosmological}.

-The goal of this paper is to present the \codename{} framework, initially developed in \cite{reverdy2014propagation} and further developed in several directions since then.
-It aims at modelling the observed Universe as accurately as possible.
-To do so, we have developed ray-tracing techniques which allow us to construct various cosmological observables beyond standard assumptions.
-In this article we will briefly present the basics of \codename{} \citep{reverdy2014propagation} and focus on recent developments and code validation.
+The goal of this paper is to present the \codename{} framework initially developed in \cite{reverdy2014propagation} and further developed in several directions since then.
+It is designed to model the observed Universe as accurately as possible.
+To this end, we developed ray-tracing techniques that allow us to construct various cosmological observables beyond standard assumptions.
+In this article we briefly present the basics of \codename{} \citep{reverdy2014propagation} and focus on recent developments and code validation.
 In \Cref{sec:methods} we review the main features of our ray-tracing code.
 In \Cref{sec:tests} we perform convergence tests and conclude in \Cref{sec:conclusion}.